Photo credit: Chase Hughes

 There is a popular assumption that war, or even increased military spending, will boost a nation’s economy.
 True, when a nation goes to war the surge of government investment into war-related industries can lead to short-term economic gains.
 However, these gains are short-lived, affect only certain, usually isolated, industries (“conflict industry”, “war profiteers”), and are no consolation for the long-term economic cost of war.

 A study of six major U.S. wars (World War II, the Korean War, the Vietnam War, the Cold War, and the wars in Afghanistan and Iraq) finds the costs of war to negatively affect the national economy, taxes, debt, jobs, investment, and inflation.
 Key findings of the report show that in most wars public debt, inflation, and tax rates increase, consumption and investment decrease, and military spending displaces more productive government investment in high-tech industries, education, or infrastructure—all of which severely affect long-term economic growth rates.
 While military spending may offer some short-term economic benefit, after the fighting starts, and especially after it ends, the unintended consequences of military spending on the economy are severe and numerous.
-“War is good for the economic” is a myth.
+“War is good for the economy” is a myth.

 Economic concerns are consistently cited among U.S. voters as a top issue.
 Knowing a healthy economy is important to many Americans, candidates often campaign on tightening government spending, redirect funding between programs, or pitch stimulus packages promising to boost the country’s economic growth.
 However, when the debate pivots to national defense, questions around how military spending may affect the economy are mostly absent, as these issues are usually viewed as unrelated.